ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 This specification introduces the Capsule Protocol.
-The Capsule Protocol is a sequence of type-length-value tuples that allows endpoints to reliably communicate request-related information end-to-end, even in the presence of HTTP intermediaries.
+The Capsule Protocol is a sequence of type-length-value tuples that allows endpoints to reliably communicate request-related information end-to-end on HTTP request streams, even in the presence of HTTP intermediaries.

 ## Capsule Protocol {#capsule-protocol}